805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/README.md

-# Integrative Cognitive Architecture (ICA) V1.a
-### by Sean Meehan

-A minimal, engineer‑focused cognitive architecture built on a coherence‑driven OS layer, four core operators, a complete modulation and regulation stack, and an embodied stability loop.
-The system is designed for clarity, modularity, and real‑world deployment.

-## Vertical Stack Layout
-1. **OS Layer (Coherence Engine)**
-2. **Operators** – Awareness, Curiosity, Compassion, Knowledge
-3. **Modulators** – 12 canonical modulators + Timing + Mindfulness
-4. **Regulators** – ICC, UAMC, ASM, PPO, RMO, SLO, Noise Gate, Dampener
-5. **Diagnostics** – Hysteresis, stability monitors, coherence checks

-## Reflex Arc (Embodied Stability Loop)
-Trigger → Physical Cue → Completion Signal → Coherence Stabilization → Suspended‑Aliveness Baseline

-## Experiential → Engineering Translation
-- Suspended aliveness → Baseline coherence state
-- Reflex arc → Embodied stability loop
-- Warmth / softening → Parasympathetic stabilization signal
-- Grounding → Somatic anchor variable
-- Clarity → Signal‑to‑noise coherence ratio
-- Curiosity → Expected uncertainty reduction
-- Compassion → Danger‑zone penalty function

-## Repository Structure
-- `/architecture` – Core system files
-- `/diagrams` – Visual schematics
-- `/docs` – Supporting documentation
-- `/examples` – Toy models and demonstrations

-## License
-MIT License.
-See LICENSE and NOTICE for details.
+## Architecture Overview

+### architecture/

+This folder contains the complete definition of ICA V1.a:

+- **os-layer.md** – The coherence engine and global integrator
+- **operators.md** – Awareness, Curiosity, Compassion, Knowledge
+- **modulators.md** – Gain, timing, grounding, uncertainty weighting
+- **regulators.md** – ICC, ASM, PPO, RMO, SLO, Noise Gate, Dampener
+- **diagnostics.md** – Coherence monitoring, hysteresis, signal quality
+- **reflex-arc.md** – Trigger → Cue → Completion → Stabilization
+- **suspended-aliveness.md** – The architecture’s optimal coherence state
+- **module-admission-rule.md** – Safety and coherence gating
+- **vertical-stack.md** – The full hierarchical layout

+### diagrams/

+Text specifications for all system diagrams:

+- **system-overview.md**
+- **reflex-arc.md**
+- **vertical-stack.md**
+- **operator-flow.md**
+- **regulation-flow.md**
+- **coherence-loop.md**

+These files define the visual structure of ICA V1.a for future rendering.

+### docs/

+Includes:

+- **README-How-to-Read-ICA.md** – A guide for new readers
+- **LICENSE** – Core license for the architecture
+- **LICENSE-DOCS** – License for documentation
+- **COPYRIGHT** – Copyright statement
+- **NOTICE** – Notices required for distribution

+## Licensing

+This repository uses a **dual‑license structure**:

+- **LICENSE** governs the architecture, code, and technical content.
+- **LICENSE-DOCS** governs the documentation, diagrams, and written explanations.
+- **COPYRIGHT** asserts authorship and ownership.
+- **NOTICE** provides required legal notices for redistribution.

+All licensing files are already included in the repository root and apply to this README as well.

+## Intended Audience

+ICA V1.a is written for:

+- cognitive scientists
+- AI researchers
+- systems engineers
+- clinicians and practitioners
+- academic reviewers
+- developers exploring cognitive architectures

+The system is designed to be both conceptually clear and operationally precise.

+## Status

+ICA V1.a is complete, stable, and ready for academic review, engineering translation, and deployment‑oriented exploration.

+## Citation

+If referencing ICA V1.a in academic or technical work:

+**Meehan, Sean. _The Integrative Cognitive Architecture (ICA V1.a)._ 2026.**

+## Contact

+For academic or engineering inquiries, please open an issue or contact the maintainer directly.